Home > Media & Resource > Blog

 • And installed under running crane systems is the use of interlock mechanisms and switches, effectively lowering material handling equipment costs.

-Top running bridge crane:
+top running bridge crane:

 • Long bridge spans are more easily achieved with a top-running crane configuration, and in addition, the hook height-the distance from the floor to the hook is greater giving the user much more headroom for lifts.